 8.2.1 The university will reimburse an employee for car rental if the employee used an aircraft to get to their destination, and if the use of the vehicle is sufficient to justify that mode of travel instead of a taxi.
 It is generally the policy to discourage car rentals unless their cost effectiveness is self-evident.

-8.2.2 When renting a car for university business, purchase of additional insurance is not necessary because it is covered by the State's Risk Management Fund.
-However, the North Dakota Risk Management Division does recommend purchasing the liability insurance if renting outside the United States.
+8.2.2 When renting a car for university business, purchase of additional insurance is not necessary when using the car rental companies National/Enterprise and Hertz because it is already included with the contracts between the State of North Dakota and the rental companies.
+In the event that National, Enterprise or Hertz are not available at the destination, you MUST purchase Collision Damage Waiver, Comprehensive, and Liability Insurance that is equivalent to North Dakota’s Cooperative Contract except in the following states: MN, SD, MT, WY, IA and WI.
+In these states, coverage is through the ND Risk Management Division.
+The North Dakota Risk Management Division also recommends purchasing the liability insurance if renting outside the United States.
 Also, when out of the country, it is advisable to purchase the loss damage waiver as well.
 Employees should consider what coverages the employee's personal auto insurance provides.

 8.3 TIPS AND OTHER CHARGES - (NDSU Interpretation)